 Investment promotion and attraction is an integral part of economic development that is most effective when executed cohesively as part of a community's business retention, expansion and attraction (BREA) activities.
 The promotion of investment (and trade) is a bilateral approach to supporting investment from existing businesses as well as new ones, and they often have a direct relationship that emerges from consistent and integrated local BREA programs.

-This section focuses on specific actions and tools Nanaimo can employ to strengthen its competitive position, and subsequently its effectiveness around investment promotion and attraction.
+This section focuses on actions to strengthen Nanaimo's competitive position and effectiveness around investment promotion and attraction.

 6.1 Global Trade and Foreign Direct Investment (FDI)